Optional Practical Training

 Note: If you have already had 12 months of OPT while earning an associate or higher degree, you are ineligible.
 Contact us if you have any questions or read more about OPT (link will open in a new window).

-- Money order/check for the I-765 fee made out to the "U.S. Department of Homeland Security" (Link will open in a new window)
+- Check or money order for the I-765 fee made out to the "U.S. Department of Homeland Security"

 Taking the Job